laravel-modules/module-generator/README.md

     ->publish();
 ```

-> If you want to add a hel file to autoload, You can use ``mergeAutoloadFiles`` method:
+> If you want to add a helper file to autoload, You can use `mergeAutoloadFiles` method:

 ```php
 $generator->composer()